wynnliam/raycore/README.md

 quick viewing.

 Current outstanding issues:
-- LICENSE needs to be added
-- Original raycasting system needs to be imported.
+- If you fail to load a level, the system gets stuck in a loop.
+Ctrl-C, 'P' key, exit button do not work.

 # Licensing
 This program is licensed uder the "MIT License".
 Please see the `LICENSE` in the source distribution